armstrongl/vscode-hujson/docs/snippets.md

-# Snippets Reference
+# Snippets reference

 The HuJSON extension includes 10 built-in snippets for common editing patterns.
 Type a prefix and press `Tab` to expand.

 ## Use snippets

 1. Type the snippet prefix (e.g., `obj`).
-2. Press `Tab` to expand the snippet.
+1. Press `Tab` to expand the snippet.
-3. Fill in the placeholder values.
+1. Fill in the placeholder values.
-4. Press `Tab` to move to the next placeholder.
+1. Press `Tab` to move to the next placeholder.
-5. Press `Escape` or move the cursor to exit snippet mode.
+1. Press `Escape` or move the cursor to exit snippet mode.

 ## Available snippets